-Respect Appreciate and value our differences
+Respect Appreciating and valuing our differences

-HumilityCelebrate the successes of others as well as our ownIntegrityDoing the right thing, regardless of the circumstancesCourageDoing what we know to be right, even when it is difficult

-Compassion Caring for others, appreciating their feelings and perspectives
+HumilityCelebrating the successes of others as well as our ownIntegrityDoing the right thing, regardless of the circumstancesCourageDoing what we know to be right, even when it is difficultCompassionCaring for others, appreciating their feelings and perspectives

-One way in which we achieve this is through our Character Reflection programme which takes place during Form Time.
-Pupils are guided and supported through a process of self-reflection by their Form Tutor and Head of Year, learning to develop the skills necessary for success in later life.
+One way in which we achieve this is through target-setting programme, which takes place during Form Time.
+Pupils are guided and supported through a process of self-reflection by their Form Tutor, learning to develop the skills necessary for success in later life.
+Pupils' Heads of Year or I, as Head of Middle School, will have targeted follow-up conversations with pupils as is required to encourage and foster positive change.